Perturbed and Strict Mean Teachers for Semi-supervised Semantic Segmentation: Experiments

 In this section, following~\cite{ke2020guided, chen2021semi}, we evaluate our method based on sub-sampling the datasets with ratio $1/n$ for the labelled set and $(1 - 1/n)$ unlabelled set.
 Specifically, in the \textit{Pascal VOC 2012} dataset, we split the entire training set (with $10,582$ images) with the ratios of $1/16$, $1/4$, $1/8$, $1/2$ for be labelled set.
 In the \textit{Cityscapes}, we similarly utilise the ratios $1/8$, $1/4$, $1/2$ for the labelled set.
 All the partition protocols are from~\cite{chen2021semi}.

 \textbf{Improvements over Supervised Baselines.} We first compare our results with fully supervised learning (trained with the same ratio of labelled set) using DeepLabV3+ architecture, and illustrate the improvements in Fig.~\ref{fig:supervised_baseline}.
 This figure demonstrates that our approach successfully exploits unlabelled data, with a dramatic performance boost.
 On \textit{Pascal VOC 2012}, Fig.~\ref{fig:supervised_baseline}-(a) shows that our approach outperforms the supervised baseline by a large gap, especially for small labelled partitions.
 Specifically, in the $1/16$ ratio (with $662$ labelled images), our approach surpasses the fully supervised baseline with $6.01\%$ and $5.97\%$ for the ResNet50 and ResNet101, respectively.
 On the other settings, our approach also shows consistent improvements between $2\%$ and $5\%$ for ratios $1/8$, $1/4$, and $1/2$.
-On \textit{Cityscapes}, we use the \textbf{sliding evaluation}\footnote{Sliding evaluation is a well known mechanism to deal with high resolution images, where the sliding window moves through the input image, and the extracted image patches are fed into the network separately.} to evaluate our final results following~\cite{chen2021semi}.
+On \textit{Cityscapes}, we use the \textbf{sliding evaluation} to evaluate our final results following~\cite{chen2021semi}.
 Fig.~\ref{fig:supervised_baseline}-(b) shows that our approach surpasses the supervised baseline by $2\%$ and $6\%$ for ResNet50 and ResNet101 for all protocols.

 \textbf{Comparison to SOTA.} For \textit{Pascal VOC 2012}, Tab.~\ref{table:partition-voc} shows that our approach is the best for all partition protocols, using DeepLabV3+ and ResNet50 and ResNet101 backbones.
 Comparing to French et al.~\cite{french2019semi}, which is considered a strong baseline, our approach improves by $3\%$ to $6\%$ in all cases.
 Our approach also provides a significant boost for the original MT in all cases.
 The results also show that our approach is better than the current SOTA CPS~\cite{chen2021semi} by around $1\%$ to $2\%$ for all cases.
 In some partition protocols, our approach is better than the CPS~\cite{chen2021semi} with fewer labelled samples.
 For example, our approach trained with $1,323$ labelled images outperforms CPS~\cite{chen2021semi} trained with $2,646$ labelled images using both backbones.
 This demonstrates that our perturbed and strict mean teachers yield more accurate results than any other method in the field.
 On \textit{Cityscapes}, we use the settings from~\cite{lai2021semi} and show results that use similar settings (in terms of image resolution, batch size, and supervised loss function) for fair comparison.
 Our approach outperforms CAC~\cite{lai2021semi} by nearly $4.6\%$ and $2.4\%$ for the $1/8$ and $1/4$ partition protocols.
 The sliding evaluation also boosts our performance by approximately $1.30\%$ for all the ratios.
 This shows that the the sliding process improves the performance of our approach in large resolution images.